 During these uncertain times, we know there is much to consider.
 Middlebury Institute alumni, students, faculty, and staff share their experiences and respond to some of your most commonly asked questions.

-As always, the hallmarks of a Middlebury Institute education endure:
+Whether in-person or remote, the hallmarks of a Middlebury Institute education endure:

 - Your career development and success are our focus from your first day of class.